-There are many factors which impact on judging the state of competition and these are further complicated by the existence of different sub markets sometimes showing different characteristics.
+There are many factors which impact on judging the state of competition and these are further complicated by the existence of different sub markets often showing different characteristics.
 Some key identifiers would be the barriers to entry, market shares, price performance, the level of technical and marketing innovation, and the levels of investment, efficiency of investment and operational efficiency.
-The weight of evidence points to the conclusion that on most if not all of these key performance indicators the Australian telecommunications industry still has some way to go before it achieves best practice and in many cases it is not exhibiting the characteristics of a market which is driven by competition.
+The weight of evidence points to the conclusion that on most, if not all, of these key performance indicators the Australian telecommunications industry still has some way to go before it achieves best practice and in many cases it is not exhibiting the characteristics of a market which is driven by competition.

-It is true that there are many new entrants in the industry since 1997, but in many fields of competitive endeavor, there has been little effective improvement since the duopoly days.
-Examples of improved competition might include STD by-pass and international calls, but these areas depend on continuing regulatory pressure for their development.
+It is true that there have been many new entrants in the industry since 1997, but in many fields of competitive endeavor, there has been little effective improvement since the duopoly days.
+Examples of improved competition include:

+- STD - international calls.

+These areas depend on continuing regulatory pressure for their development.
 Without arbitration rights, pre-selection and scrutiny of commercial churn processes it is unlikely that continuing competitive pressure will continue to be applied.

-The underlying market power of Telstra in many areas remains significantly unchallenged and even with these pro-active regulatory interventions Telstra's market shares and pricing do not appear to have been significantly impacted.
+Contrary to Telstra's submission to the Commission that sufficient competition has entered the market to allow the regime to be rolled back, the underlying market power of Telstra in many areas remains significantly unchallenged, and even with these pro-active regulatory interventions, Telstra's market shares and pricing do not appear to have been significantly impacted.
+Areas where insufficient competition exists include: